 The Keighley & Worth Valley Railway is a preserved standard gauge line which joins the national railway network at Keighley and runs 5-miles up the valleys of the River Worth and Bridgehouse Beck to Oxenhope.

 The Railway is perhaps most famous for its role in the 1970 film version of Edith Nesbit’s story The Railway Children.
-The Railway has published a book which describes the making of the film and includes over 70 photographs along with the recollections of many volunteers who were involved.
+The Railway has published a book which describes the making of the film and includes many photographs along with the recollections of many volunteers who were involved.
 The Railway has played host to many film crews the most notable in recent years has been the World War 1 drama, Testament of Youth and the children’s classic, Swallows & Amazons and the successful TV series Peaky Blinders.

 Keighley and Worth Valley Light Railway Limited (Company Registered in England No. 870851) and Keighley and Worth Valley Preservation Society Limited (Company registered in England No. 07135945, Charity registration No. 1136853) trading as Keighley & Worth Valley Railway.

 Registered office: The Railway Station, Haworth, Keighley, West Yorkshire, BD22 8NJ